tigonguyen/tsa-grab-zero-trust/README.md

 helm install vault hashicorp/vault -n vault
 ```

 Wait until Vault is up and running.
-You should see output similar to this when executing the `kv get pod,svc`
+You should see output similar to this when executing the command `kv get pod,svc`
 ```
 NAME                                       READY   STATUS    RESTARTS   AGE pod/vault-0                                1/1     Running   0          40m